- Called to Bar:

-Iain is currently acting as sole counsel for LOCOG in a claim raising issues of whether it performs public functions under the Equality Act 2010 and, if so, what is required by the public sector equality duty.
+Acted for LOCOG in a claim raising issues of whether it performs public functions under the Equality Act 2010 and, if so, what is required by the public sector equality duty.

 - R (Brown) v Canal & River Trust EWHC 3133 (Admin)

-Iain acted for the CRT in successfully resisting a judicial review challenge to guidance that addresses the issue of when its waterways can be used without having to purchase a home mooring.
+Acted for the CRT in successfully resisting a judicial review challenge to guidance that addresses the issue of when its waterways can be used without having to purchase a home mooring.

 - R (Cart) v Upper Tribunal; R (MR) v Upper Tribunal UKSC 28, 1 AC 663; Eba v Advocate General for Scotland UKSC 29, 1 AC 710

 Acted for JUSTICE in its intervention in these appeals concerning the scope of judicial review by the High Court or the Scottish Court of Session of unappealable decisions of the Upper Tribunal.